 No matter if your company is hiring in full force or if you’ve slowed down your operations, now isn’t the time to sit around.
 Tech recruitment will inevitably rebound.
 And when it does, you’ll want to be in the best position possible to secure the top candidates.

-We recommend that you focus your tech recruitment efforts on these three areas:
+When recruiting during a recession or downturn, we recommend that you focus your efforts on these areas:

 The quality of your hiring process can make or break a candidate’s hiring experience (yes, the pressure is on).
 One of the most telling signs of a high-quality process is its ability to create strong relationships between candidates and your hiring team.

 Candidates expect to be seen as more than just a number; they want to feel that their time and talents are valued.

 Keeping the candidate experience top of mind reflects positively on your employer brand and helps you stand out to in-demand talent who are interviewing at multiple companies.
 At Socotra, they deliver a memorable candidate experience by creating a personable, warm first impression.

 “Don’t underestimate the importance of having senior recruiters do phone screens,” Dubi said.
 “Connecting with a candidate on the first call is such a difference maker when it comes to the candidate experience in the process.
 Have a lot of fun with that call.”